ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/10-sets/02-sets-in-code.md

 [slide 18]

-When we complete the loop for set1, we use the exact same loop structure to walk through set2 and add all its elements into the result set.
+When we complete the loop for mySet, we use the exact same loop structure to walk through set2 and add all its elements into the result set.
 Again, we don't care if the object is already in the list or not.

 [slide 19]

-Once we get through the second loop, we have added all the elements from set1 and set2 into our results set and all that is left to do is to return it to the calling function.
+Once we get through the second loop, we have added all the elements from mySet and set2 into our results set and all that is left to do is to return it to the calling function.